q.ql.org

 Introduction

 Welcome to my little corner of the web.
-Here you can find out a little bit about what I've done and, if you are interested, something about who I am.
+Here you can find out a little bit about what I’ve done and, if you are interested, something about who I am.
 Keeping this page up-to-date is low priority for me.
-I last updated it in December 2022.
+I last updated it in February 2026.
 Information here is intended to be relatively persistent and may not be completely accurate in all its details.
 I try to make updates when there are major changes in my circumstances.

 Basic Information